 As always, when course unit selection opens, if you experience any problems with course enrolment please don’t hesitate to contact us, though please be patient and mindful that the team will be dealing with all requests and queries via email so there may be a delay in replying; please do not email numerous times as the emails may be picked up by various staff at different times.

 Changing full year and Semester 1 course units: Friday, 6 October 2023.

 Changing Semester 2 course units: Friday, 9 February 2024.

 These deadlines must be strictly adhered to and no changes will be allowed after this date.

-- Resit Students - if your results indicate that you have first sits or resits in the August 2022 reassessment period you will not be able to select options until you pass the assessment.
+- Resit Students - if your results indicate that you have first sits or resits in the August 2023 reassessment period you will still be able to select courses but you will not have formally progressed to the next level of the programme until you pass the assessment.
 The resit boards will meet in early September.
-If you pass all your resits we will email you to let you know and advise you that you can now proceed with course selection.
+If you pass all your resits you will be contacted accordingly.

 - Most AMBS optional courses do not have a limit on numbers who can enrol, resit students should still be able to choose a wide range of courses in September.
 Unfortunately, it may not be possible for you to take a course that has a quota and you should therefore consider a wide range of options.

 - If you need help enrolling onto your course choices in Campus Solutions, please email email@example.com quoting your student ID number with a description of the problem.